satato/mini-ruby-projects/DayCareSystem/DayCareSystem.md

 ### Implementation
-Your task is to complete the `covid_detector` class.
+Your task is to complete the `DayCareSystem` class.

 `initialize()`
 **Description:** You will have to decide the proper data structure(s) for storing the data needed for the rest of the outlined functions.
 Initialize any necessary data structures in this method.